TheOdinProject/curriculum/react/more_react_concepts/refs_and_memoization.md

 <div class="lesson-content__panel" markdown="1">

 1. The article [When to useMemo and useCallback](https://kentcdodds.com/blog/usememo-and-usecallback) by Kent C. Dodds further introduces more examples of when to use `useMemo` and `useCallback` and why you shouldn't bother using it.
 1. We've only learned about a basic implementation of the `useRef` hook.
 For more examples about its usage and why we should be wary of using the hook (more on the links they provided in the guide), check out the [interactive guide of the React documentation](https://react.dev/reference/react/useRef) for `useRef`.
-Try your best to complete all the challenges!
 1. The article [useRef instead of querySelector in React](https://meje.dev/blog/useref-not-queryselector) by Caleb Olojo briefly tells some unexpected behaviors when trying to manipulate the DOM directly with DOM manipulation methods and why we should prefer `useRef` over other DOM manipulation methods like `querySelector`.
 Check it out!
 1. As we have learned, the `useRef` hook has other uses other than what we've primarily covered which is DOM Manipulation.
 Get to know more about its use-cases in this great article by Dan Abramov [Making setInterval Declarative with React Hooks](https://overreacted.io/making-setinterval-declarative-with-react-hooks/).